 Before the configuration enhancements release

-Before the configuration enhancements release, the tracking domain associated with an email campaign's sender caused Iterable to rewrite as deep links all links that shared a root domain with that tracking domain (assuming deep links were enabled for the project).
+Before the configuration enhancements release, for projects with deep links enabled, the tracking domain associated with an email campaign's sender caused Iterable to rewrite as deep links all links that shared a root domain with that tracking domain.

 For example, a tracking domain of